An in-depth review of TiGr lock, one of the best bike lock on the market. Check out our opinion on this titanium bicycle locks after a 25.000km test.

 We only had one issue with our TiGr locks in two years of daily use.
 Though the titanium doesn’t suffer from any kind of corrosion, that’s not true for the steel: after 10 months in the humid areas of South East Asia, one of the cylinders got a little rusty and the key won’t open it anymore.

 After some struggle, we use some lubricant oil and waited a few hours, the cylinder started working again.
-When I told of this issue to Jim he immediately sent us two new cylinders free of charge (in Indonesia).
+When I told about this issue to Jim he immediately sent us two new cylinders free of charge (in Indonesia).

 Conclusions